This article is dedicated primarily to HIPAA-compliant mobile app development but may be of interest to any healthcare provider or software developer.

 Can you set up a dedicated team for developing a HIPAA-compliant app?

 Yes.
-Onix-Systems offers dedicated full-time teams on flexible employment and pricing terms, always focusing on regulatory compliance and intellectual property protection.
+Onix offers dedicated full-time teams on flexible employment and pricing terms, always focusing on regulatory compliance and intellectual property protection.

 How many HIPAA-compliant apps has Onix released to date?